 There are a number of festivals, holidays and other events celebrated in Edinburgh each year.
 The main ones are listed below.January 1-2: New Year (national)

+The new year is enthusiastically celebrated in Scotland!
+People gather on the streets, in pubs and restaurants to dance and toast to new beginnings.
 On January 1st, the tradition of Loony Dook encourages the brave to swim in the icy waters of the River Forth.
 The city also offers performances, film screenings, and parades… and, to recover from the festivities, January 2nd is also a holiday.January 25: Burns Night (national)

 The people of Edinburgh celebrate the coming of summer with an immense Celtic festival.
 Costumes, lights, and music make for a delightful night.
 In the morning, the crowd climbs up to Holyrood to wash their face in the dew of the park.May 1: May Day (national)